Fed stimulus hopes send European equities to five-year high

 LONDON, Oct 22 (Reuters) - European equities rose to a fresh five-year high on Tuesday in a broad-based rally after a weak U.S. jobs report boosted expectations that the Federal Reserve would keep monetary policy ultra-loose for longer.

-In figures which pre-dated October’s budget crisis, U.S. employers added 148,000 new positions in September against the 180,000 expected by economists polled by Reuters.
+In data which pre-dated October’s budget crisis, U.S. employers added 148,000 new positions in September against the 180,000 expected by economists polled by Reuters.

-Traders noted that the U.S. job market might have been deteriorating even before this month’s political disruption.

-But the data supported a view that the Fed would hold off on scaling back its monetary stimulus - which has helped lift the FTSEurofirst 300 nearly 14 percent in 2013 - until next year.
+“It’s out of date but it does send some important signals about the U.S. job market - if it was starting to deteriorate before the shutdown then the fact that we’ve had a disappointment makes it much less likely that the Fed will even contemplate tapering any time before the end of Q1 next year,” CMC Markets senior market analyst Michael Hewson said.

 Of the 18 companies in the STOXX 600 that have so far reported third quarter earnings, 61 percent have beaten analyst expectations.